-Our cash, cash equivalents, and marketable securities balances are concentrated in a few locations around the world, with substantial amounts held outside of the United States.
-As of July 31, 2020, approximately 58% of our total cash or cash equivalents and marketable securities are located in foreign jurisdictions and that percentage will fluctuate subject to business needs.
-There are several factors that can impact our ability to utilize foreign cash balances, such as foreign exchange restrictions, foreign regulatory restrictions or adverse tax costs.
+Our cash and cash equivalents balances are concentrated in a few locations around the world, with substantial amounts held outside of the United States.
+As of July 31, 2021, approximately 63.0% of our total cash or cash equivalents are located in foreign jurisdictions and that percentage will fluctuate subject to business needs.
+There are several factors that can impact our ability to utilize foreign cash balances, such as foreign exchange restrictions, foreign regulatory restrictions, or adverse tax costs.
 The Tax Act included a mandatory one-time tax on accumulated earnings of foreign subsidiaries and generally eliminated U.S. taxes on foreign subsidiary distributions in future periods.
-As a result, earnings in foreign jurisdictions are generally available for distribution to the U.S. with little to no incremental U.S. taxes.
+As a result, earnings in foreign jurisdictions are generally available for distribution to the United States with little to no incremental U.S. taxes.
 We regularly review our capital structure and consider a variety of potential financing alternatives and planning strategies to ensure we have the proper liquidity available in the locations in which it is needed.
 We expect to meet our liquidity needs through or in combination of current cash balances, ongoing cash flows, and external borrowings.

-Cash from operations could also be affected by various risks and uncertainties, including, but not limited to the risks detailed in Part II, Item 1A titled "Risk Factors."
-Additionally, as a result of the COVID-19 pandemic, we extended contract payment terms for up to 60 days for all customers and partners for new orders and renewals placed directly with Autodesk.
-This payment terms extension program began on March 16, 2020 and ended on August 7, 2020.
+Cash from operations could also be affected by various risks and uncertainties, including, but not limited to, the risks detailed in Part II, Item 1A titled "Risk Factors."
 We currently expect to have sufficient liquidity to manage through the COVID-19 pandemic but we will continue to monitor the impact of potential disruptions beyond our control.
-Based on our current business plan and revenue prospects, we believe that our existing cash and cash equivalents, our anticipated cash flows from operations and our available credit facility will be sufficient to meet our working capital and operating resource expenditure requirements for at least the next 12 months.
+Based on our current business plan, planned acquisitions, and revenue prospects, we believe that our existing cash and cash equivalents, our anticipated cash flows from operations, and our available credit facility will be sufficient to meet our working capital and operating resource expenditure requirements for at least the next 12 months.

 Our revenue, earnings, cash flows, receivables, and payables are subject to fluctuations due to changes in foreign currency exchange rates, for which we have put in place foreign currency contracts as part of our risk management strategy.
-See Part I, Item 3, "Quantitative and Qualitative Disclosures about Market Risk" for further discussion.
+See Part I, Item 3, "Quantitative and Qualitative Disclosures About Market Risk" for further discussion.

-July 31, (in millions) 2020 2019 Net cash provided by operating activities \$ 418.5 \$ 440.5 Net cash used in investing activities (111.8) (32.5) Net cash used in financing activities (642.6) (366.1)
+Six Months Ended July 31, (in millions) 2021 2020 Net cash provided by operating activities \$ 538.1 \$ 418.5 Net cash used in investing activities (1,186.4) (111.8) Net cash used in financing activities (195.9) (642.6)